- This event has passed.

 Daráine began working in RTÉ in 2006 as a tv researcher and reporter and in 2012 she presented Channel 4’s Paralympic Morning Show along with Olympian Jonathon Edwards.
 She has worked on a variety of Paralympic events for Channel 4, including their coverage of the 2014 Winter Games in Sochi, World Athletic Championships and European Championships.
 In 2016 Daráine co-presented coverage of BBC’s Invictus Games from Orlando with Gabby Logan, and RTÉ ‘s coverage of the Rio Paralympic Games with Joanne Cantwell.
 She worked as a reporter on BBC NI’s Home Ground Programme and co-presented the 2017 Invictus Games from Toronto with Ade Adepitan.
 Daráine has always been a passionate advocate for meningitis and vaccination awareness and for normalising the conversation around disability.
 Daráine has most recently presented live coverage of the 2020 Paralympic Games for RTÉ.

-The broadcast promises to be full of great learning and sharing whilst highlighting and discussing areas of importance in sport and physical activity opportunities for people with disabilities in Ireland.
-You will hear personal stories from people with disabilities about their experiences of being active.
-We are looking forward to a morning full of engaging stories and conversations on the future of active participation in physical activity and sport for people with disabilities.
+The broadcast was full of great learning and sharing whilst highlighting and discussing areas of importance in sport and physical activity opportunities for people with disabilities in Ireland.
+We heard personal stories from people with disabilities about their experiences of being active.
+The event was a morning full of engaging stories and conversations on the future of active participation in physical activity and sport for people with disabilities.

 This event is designed with the following audience in mind: